eclipse-sumo/sumo/docs/web/docs/Developer/Translating.md

 this: `TL("String to be translated")`.
 We decided against the often used `_` macro for readability.

 The macro is defined in `src/utils/common/MsgHandler.h` which needs to be included (but often already is).
-If you have strings which are concatenated using `+` you should consider using the `TLF` macro like `TLF("The vehicle '%' has a message.", id)` or one of the formatting versions of our `WRITE_MESSAGE` macros.
+If you have strings which are concatenated using `+` you should replace them using the `TLF` macro like `TLF("The vehicle '%' has a message.", id)` or one of the formatting versions of our `WRITE_MESSAGE` macros.
 So instead of `WRITE_MESSAGE("The vehicle '" + id "' has a problem.");`